 Shifting assets from a high-risk bank to a low-risk bank is just smart.
 It’s basic diversification.

 If you keep all your eggs in one basket, or at only one bank in your home country–that’s risky.
-And as a result, you risk being financially cut-off from your cash.
+And as a result, you risk being financially cut off from your cash.

 So consider this a warning, if your home country is bankrupt, has fluffy bank regulations, and is like an episode of banks gone wild–be careful.

-For example, if there’s an economic crisis or global pandemic, banks with shoddy financials can stumble.
+For example, if there’s an economic crisis or a global pandemic, banks with shoddy financials can stumble.
 In fact, overnight, banks can find themselves in a massive pit of trouble as loan repayments stop and investments turn toxic.
 Then, risky banks suddenly find themselves insolvent.